andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   firefox $HOME/BIDS_tutorial/derivatives/mriqc/sub-01/sub-01_T1w.html

-If you're working on a personal laptop or equivalent else then you can right-click on one of the reports and open it with your default browser.
+If you're working on a personal laptop (for example, a Mac), you can open Finder and type "html" in the Search bar to find the files.
+Clicking on them will open them up in your default browser.

 Regardless of which HTML report you open, you will quickly notice that there is **A LOT** of information provided.
 A lot.
 While parsing and trying to understand all the diagnostics can be daunting, there are several ones that I would recommend you absolutely check.
 If you're viewing any of the participant level reports, these can be found towards the bottom of the report in the *Extracted Image Quality Metrics (IQMs)* tab.